groveld/groveld.github.io/src/_posts/2015-01-10-give-user-permission-to-edit-and-add-files-in-var-www.md

 layout      : post
 author      : groveld
-title       : Give user permission to edit and add files in /var/www description : update      : toc         : true
+title       : Give user permission to edit and add files in /var/www description : A tutorial showing you how to give an Ubuntu user the right to edit and add files in the /var/www folders. tags        : [linux]
 ---

 Tutorial showing you how to give an Ubuntu user the right to edit and add files in the `/var/www` folders.